 If this were an intellectual forum, Peterson and I would have much to discuss; but, as I have indicated, this is something that is much bigger than my views on the matter.
 The man is doing God’s work by embracing the masses hungering for meaning and lifting their spirits by arguments that often make sense.
 I see in him a kind and caring man who truly feels the pain of others.
 If the title of prophet seems exaggerated (and, by the way, there was absolutely no satire in my review of his book, only a style befitting the occasion), he definitely belongs to the prophetic tradition of healers and caregivers.
 We absolutely need more Petersons in the world, not less.

-Yet, after attending this event at the Beacon, I am now worried about the commercialization of Peterson and his message.
-He seems to have turned into an industry and his talk looked and sometimes sounded more like a stand-up comedy routine than an academic lecture.
-Watching him on stage, with his head-worn mic, gave me the unsettling vision of what happens to saints and apostles in the late-capitalist phase.
-Through the magical powers of entertainment, Peterson's presentation was dissolved into yet another spectacle.
-If he isn't careful in managing his business relationships well, his 12 rules for life will eventually be eclipsed by the only value that matters to the masters of finance.
+Yet, after attending his event at the Beacon, I am now worried about the commercialization of Peterson and his message.
+He seems to have turned into an industry and his talk looked and sometimes sounded more like a stand-up comedy routine than an academic lecture or a holy man’s message.
+Watching Peterson on stage, with his head-worn mic, gave me the unsettling vision of what happens to saints and apostles in the late-capitalist phase.
+Through the magical powers of entertainment, Peterson and his sacred message were dissolved into yet another spectacle.
+If he isn’t careful in managing his business relationships well, his 12 rules for life will eventually be eclipsed by the only value that matters to the masters of finance.
 This is a conundrum only the likes of Noam Chomsky (a prophet systematically shunned by capitalists and the mainstream media) have been able to avoid.
 After all, it is Peterson himself who reminded us of the Christian warning: “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?”